When Weight Loss Miracles Turn into Medical Nightmares

 Cases consolidated in Eastern District of Pennsylvania

-FDA approves for Type 2 diabetes with minimal warnings
+FDA approves semaglutide for Type 2 diabetes management

 Higher-dose version marketed specifically for weight loss